s-wild/gradient-owl-carousel/README.md

 # gradient-owl-carousel
 Add's a gradient for all items in owl carousel.
+See SCSS file for more details.